ACCESS-NRI/access-nri-intake-catalog/docs/management/overview.rst

 Schema
 ^^^^^^

-Entries in the ACCESS-NRI catalog are validated against the schema at https://github.com/ACCESS-NRI/schema.
+The schema used by access-nri-intake to validate entries used in an intake-dataframe-catalog can be found at https://github.com/ACCESS-NRI/schema.
+At the moment, these are simple jsonschema describing the required and expected metadata and their allowable types/fields.
 These schema are downloaded locally the first time :code:`access_nri_intake` is imported.
 Details are provided in the following sections.

 .. note::